Best Inexpensive Audio Interfaces

 AUDIO OVER ETHERNET

-Next there’s Ethernet Audio Interfaces, or Audio Over Ethernet like the Dante protocol or AVB.
+Next, there’s Ethernet Audio Interfaces or Audio Over Ethernet like the Dante protocol or AVB.
 We will not be discussing AVB as this is a MAC only thing and not anything I would recommend.
-OK so Focusrite RedNet which is a Dante you know derived protocol.
+OK, so Focusrite RedNet which is a Dante you know a derived protocol.
 It can tend to be more expensive, but I’m going to leave it there.
 We are not going to be discussing Audio Over Ethernet or AoE.

 FIREWIRE AUDIO INTERFACES

 Firewire Audio Interfaces, this was a one-time popular protocol, but now it has been dead for years so just stay away from it.
 Not to mention good luck finding a laptop that has Firewire port on it.